 Newspapers noted that Pasquarella Spinelli was the richest female in Harlem and owned stores, markets and tenement houses in addition to the extremely profitable stable.
 There was speculation that her wealth was not accumulated purely through legal means.
-Stories developed that many of the horses housed in and sold from her stable had been stolen by a group of young neighborhood hoodlums trained in criminal techniques by Spinelli.
+Stories developed that many of the horses housed in and sold from her stable had been stolen by a group of young neighborhood hoodlums - a gang trained in criminal techniques by Spinelli.

 Spinelli was buried on March 23, 1912, at St. Michael's Cemetery.
 Funeral arrangements were handled by Anthony Paladino of East 115th Street.

 When the federal census was taken in April 1910, Pasquarella showed up at 2097 First Avenue, between 107th and 108th Streets.
 The census indicated that she was living with her husband Pietro, the fish dealer, and her daughter Nicolina Lener, 19.
 Curiously, Pietro's name in this document is written as "Solazzo" rather than Spinelli.

 The federal census revealed that Pietro was Pasquarella's second husband - they had been married for thirteen years, placing the date of their marriage no later than the spring of 1897.
 Nicolina Lener was said to be Pietro's step-daughter.
 Pasquarella was reported to have given birth to seven children, with six of those children still living at the time.
 Apparently, Pasquarella had been married previously to a man with the surname Lener, with whom she had children Nicolina, the older Tommaso (no longer living with Spinelli by 1910) and the others.